MyNimrod/alx-higher_level_programming/0x06-python-classes/README.md

 6-square.py a class Square that defines a square by: (based on 5-square.py)

 100-singly_linked_list.py a class Node that defines a node of a singly linked list by:
+101-square.py a class Square that defines a square by: (based on 6-square.py)